Linuxfabrik/lfops/roles/system_update/README.md

 This role configures the server to do (weekly) system updates by deploying two shell scripts: The first script `notify-and-schedule` checks for available updates (normally during the day), and notifies the system administrators either via email or [Rocket.Chat](https://rocket.chat/).
 On update time (usually the next morning at round about 4 AM), the second script `update-and-reboot`

-* sets a downtime for the host and all it's services in Icinga
+* sets a downtime for the host and all its services in Icinga
 * applies all updates
 * and, if necessary, automatically reboots the host after the updates.